 Take a bearing during your hike

 Of the fundamental basics of a compass is taking bearings on your hike.
-You can take a bearing with or without a map on the trail.
+Of course, you can take a bearing with or without a map on the trail.
 But is there a preference for one over the other?
 Of course, you can do either, but it’s helpful to have a map for beginners.

 Dicken from Brunton states, “It’s best to cross-reference the bearings you take with and without a map to get the most accurate sense of where you are on the map and where you want to go.
 With practice and experience, this method will complement each other, and you’ll quickly be able to navigate efficiently in the outdoors.”